Brahim Darri

-Brahim Darri (born 14 September 1994) is a Dutch footballer who plays as a winger for Qatari club Mesaimeer.
+Brahim Darri (born 14 September 1994) is a Dutch footballer who plays as a winger for UAE Second Division League club Al Qabila.
 Darri was born in the Netherlands to parents of Moroccan descent.
-Besides the Netherlands, he has played in Turkey.
+Besides the Netherlands, he has played in Turkey and Qatar.

 Club career

 Darri made his Eredivisie debut for Vitesse on 13 August 2011 in a 4–0 home win against VVV-Venlo, at just 16 years and 333 days old, being the youngest of the club's history.
 On 17 November 2011, he signed a professional contract with Vitesse, until 2014.

-On 26 September 2012, Darri scored his first professional goal, in a 3–0 away win against VV Gemert, for the season's KNVB Cup.
+On 26 September 2012, Darri scored his first professional goal, in a 3–0 away win against VV Gemert in that season's KNVB Cup.
 On 18 December, Darri signed a two-year contract extension.

+On 1 August 2024, Darri signed a contract with Dordrecht for two years, with an optional third year.

+On 9 January 2025, he moved to VVV-Venlo on a half-season contract.
+Upon the expiry of his contract at the end of the season, VVV-Venlo opted not to renew, and Darri left the club as a free agent.